e-goto/Books/technical_books.md

 Thoughts: Reading this made me think that Build APIs You won't hate was quite useful from a practical perspective.
 I think I would have been fine with just reading the other one

+5. Understanding Distributed Systems (Vitillo)

+Thoughts: Great starting point for distributed systems.
+Provides an easy to digest introduction to many distributed systems concepts and provides links to many interesting articles for further reading.

-5. Web Application Security, A Beginner's Guide (Sullivan, Liu)
+6. Web Application Security, A Beginner's Guide (Sullivan, Liu)

 Since my web security knowledge was at a pretty basic level this was a good read.
 Learned things I didn't know very well like SQL injections, cross site scripting (XSS), cross-site request forgery (CSRF), directory traversal.
 Some of the examples were really old which I thought was weird (myspace, silverlight, flash, facebook).